LinkedIn Profile Set Up and Optimisation Guide

 Paddy Jobsman 🍀

-- Receive actionable tips for advancing your career: Once per week, I send out an exclusive email to 25,000+ professionals with strategies on job searching, interviewing, salary raises, changing careers and leadership.
+- Receive actionable tips for advancing your career: A couple of times per month, I send out an exclusive email to 27,000+ professionals with strategies on job searching, interviewing, salary raises, changing careers and leadership.
 Sign up here.